Rowlinsons Banner Image

 • STEP Qualified Professionals

-Effective inheritance tax planning ensures your loved ones benefit as much as possible from your assets, property, and wealth when you pass away.
+Effective Inheritance Tax planning ensures your loved ones benefit as much as possible from your assets, property and wealth when you pass away.
+Our Inheritance Tax Planning Solicitors are specialists in their field, and you can explore your best options by consulting them and allowing them to guide you through the process carefully and efficiently.

-If you have significant assets, particularly business or overseas assets, you’ll want to ensure that your wealth passes on to the next generation without incurring unnecessary inheritance tax charges.
+If you have significant assets, particularly business or overseas assets, you’ll want to ensure your wealth passes on to the next generation without incurring unnecessary Inheritance Tax charges.

-The first £325,000 of your estate – known as the ‘nil rate band’ can be passed on without being taxed.
-If you own your home the allowance you can pass on inheritance tax-free increases by £175,000 or a total of £500,000 which is fixed until 2026.
-Anything over and above that will be liable to 40% inheritance tax.
-There are exemptions, such as anything you leave to your spouse or civil partner, and certain property and business reliefs.
+The first £325,000 of your estate—known as the ‘nil rate band’—can be passed on tax-free.
+If you own your home, the allowance you can pass on Inheritance Tax-free increases by £175,000 or a total of £500,000 (fixed until 2026).
+Anything over and above that will be liable to 40% Inheritance Tax.
+Exemptions include anything you leave to your spouse or civil partner and specific property and business reliefs.

-It’s essential to take the time now to arrange your financial affairs.
-This includes using any reliefs or allowances to maximum advantage and managing your wealth using inheritance tax planning tools such as lifetime gifts, potentially exempt transfers (PETs) and trusts.
-This can help you leave a greater legacy that will keep future generations protected.
+It’s essential to take the time now to arrange your financial affairs; this includes using any reliefs or allowances to maximum advantage and managing your wealth using trusts and Inheritance Tax planning tools such as lifetime gifts, potentially exempt transfers (PETs) and trusts.
+Doing so can help you leave a lasting legacy, protecting future generations.

-We specialise in inheritance tax planning for individuals subject to IHT such as high-net-worth individuals, entrepreneurs, and property investors.
-With Rowlinsons solicitors you get expert legal advice so you can effectively plan your estate’s IHT tax.
+We specialise in giving Inheritance Tax planning advice to individuals subject to Inheritance Tax, such as high-net-worth individuals, entrepreneurs and property investors.
+With Rowlinsons’ Inheritance Tax solicitors, you get expert legal advice so you can effectively plan your estate’s Inheritance Tax.

-We can provide clear, effective advice on issues including:
+We can provide clear, direct advice on issues including:

 • Using your nil-rate band effectively